https://www.chefspencil.com

 Gooseberries

-These sour little green gems make perfect partners for sweet crumbles and hot desserts.
+These sour little green berries make perfect partners for sweet crumbles and hot desserts.
 In addition, gooseberries are exceptionally versatile and can be used in fools, mousses, ice creams, and jellies.

 They also make fantastic chutneys and sharp, acidic sauces for rich meats such as pork and duck.